hybridgroup/artoo-arduino/README.md

 $ artoo connect scan -t serial
 ```

-Use the `artoo firmata install` command to setup the avrdude uploader
+Use the `artoo firmata install` command to install avrdude,
-that will allow us to upload firmata to the arduino:
+this will allow us to upload firmata to the arduino:

 ```
 $ artoo firmata install